 How could financial companies better adapt to the new economy and generate experience that will attract demand, or even better, provoke hype?
 It requires an experience that goes beyond the usual and stands out from the noise of millions of one-day products.
 I hope to help you with this a little, by further discussing the principles behind successful strategies in the experience economy, according to multiple customer studies.

 FIs executives often say “show me the money.”
 This is obvious, since normal business should be economically successful, especially in the financial industry.
-However, the traditional approach to optimizing conversions or copying competitor digital functions can provide short-term benefits.
-However, it does not affect the underlying source of product or company success in the experience economy.
+However, sometimes the traditional approach to optimizing conversions or copying competitor digital functions can provide short-term benefits, but it does not affect the underlying source of product or company success in the experience economy.

 If someone puts Tesla wheels or a dashboard screen on an old wreck, this vehicle will not turn into a Tesla.
 It will not be able to offer that special experience and the core value that Tesla provides through technology, design, service and brand ecosystem.
 We could invest heavily to copy Tesla, but we will not be able to copy their core value and strategy to achieve the same results.